The Most Efficient Enterprise Backup Appliance on The Planet

 Enterprise Backup and Replication

 DXi9000 is a true enterprise-scale disk backup system.
-It provides industry leading performance of up to 37 TB per hour and up to 20.4 PB logical capacity.
+It provides industry leading performance of up to 99 TB per hour with Accent and up to 20.4 PB logical capacity.
 DXi9000 is completely compatible with all leading backup software, and up to 128 partitions can present themselves as CIFS/NFS shares, VTLs, or OST LSUs for maximum flexibility.
 Replication, encryption, full hardware redundancy, and an integrated path to tape are standard features, keeping costs low and predictable.

-DXi900 solves two costly data center issues: resource use and growth.
+DXi9000 solves two costly data center issues: resource use and growth.
 It offers the smallest data center footprint of any leading disk backup system, along with lowest power and cooling needs.
 And it provides the industry’s least disruptive scalability—even providing a capacity-on-demand option that allows users to add capacity by simply turning on a software key.

 DXi9000 OFFERS INDUSTRY-BEST DENSITY, ULTRA-FAST PERFORMANCE, AND THE ABILITY TO PROTECT PBs OF DATA.